10 Letter of Interest Examples + How to Write One in 2026

 Even writing the perfect letter of interest and sending it in at the most opportune time doesn’t guarantee that you’ll get the job.
 There are a few things that you can do to improve your chances of success, though.

-- Make it personal.
-There’s a reason why you chose this particular company, and even if it’s just “I need a job,” try to make a personal connection to show that there’s more to it.
+• Make it personal.
+There’s a reason why you chose this particular company, and even if your primary motivation is finding a job, identify a specific aspect of the organization’s mission, values, or work that genuinely interests you to show that there’s more to it.

-- Identify what matters.
+• Identify the organization’s top priorities.
 Browse through the company website and available job openings to get a feel of what they need, then match up your skills against that.

 There are some things that even the most perfect applicant cannot get away with.
 Steer clear of the following:

-- Don’t be too generic.
-It’s important to keep it professional, but sending something that sounds robotic is the equivalent of sending an unedited ChatGPT resume, and no one wants that.
+• Don’t be too generic.
+It’s important to keep it professional, but sending something that sounds robotic is similar to submitting a generic, AI-generated resume that hasn’t been tailored to the role.

 Letter of Interest FAQs

 Start with deep research.
-Read up on the company or the school, find the name of the recipient, and identify what the role might demand.
+Read up on the company or the school, find the name of the recipient, and identify the likely responsibilities and required skills for the role.
 Next, express why your qualifications make you the perfect fit.

-A letter of interest serves as an introduction to a potential employer except you’re not responding to any specific job posting.
+A letter of interest serves as an introduction that outlines your interest, background, and potential fit for the organization except you’re not responding to any specific job posting.
 It’s similar to writing a cover letter to accompany a job application, but is sent when there are no fitting job openings and you’re interested in working for the company or institution regardless.

 Begin by addressing the recipient by name.
 Follow that up with a strong introduction that tells them who you are and why you’re interested in working with them.